-Official documentation of the Megascans LiveLink plugin for Cinema 4D
+Official documentation of the Megascans Plugin for Cinema 4D

-The Megascans LiveLink for Cinema 4D is a plugin that allows you to connect Quixel Bridge and Cinema 4D, giving you a one-click solution for importing your Megascans, Mixer and custom assets straight into Cinema 4D within seconds.
+The Megascans Plugin for Cinema 4D allows you to connect Quixel Bridge and Cinema 4D, giving you a one-click solution for importing your Megascans, Mixer and custom assets straight into Cinema 4D within seconds.

 This tool relies on Bridge’s robust architecture to give you the best asset management experience, and Cinema 4D’s python implementation to create materials, textures, LOD setup and geometry automatically, giving you extremely fast imports on the go.